 for a string, but it also computes all possible subsequences per subsequence of the other string, hence the product.O(max(m,n))

 .
-The space complexity is due to the height of the recursion call stack being the maximum length between the two strings.When implementing a recursive algorithm one thing to always look out for is repeated work.
-For example, if we employ the above algorithm on a string that includes the substring "abc" in three disparate locations we will effectively be calling lcs(abc)
+The space complexity is due to the height of the recursion call stack being the maximum length between the two strings.When implementing a recursive algorithm, one optimization to always look out for is to address repeated work.
+For example, if we employ the above algorithm on a string that includes the substring "abc" in three different locations we will effectively be calling lcs(abc)

-three times.
+three different times within the recursion tree.
 How can we avoid this and improve the time complexity?
 By storing the lcs

 computations in a lookup table, otherwise known as memoization.